 Pursuant to 45 CFR 155.430(e)(2), a cancellation transaction is a specific type of termination that ends a QI's enrollment on the date coverage became effective, resulting in coverage never having been effective (note that the termination transaction may include a termination or end date of the day before, as of 11:59 p.m.
 ET, the effective date of coverage).
 QHP and QDP issuers in the FFE may initiate a cancellation transaction if the QI does not pay the binder payment by the deadline the issuer established.
+Furthermore, if a binder payment made by an enrollee is returned due to insufficient funds, and the deadline for making the binder payment has already passed, the issuer should cancel the enrollee's coverage (if effectuated)), unless the FFE or other state authority allows the issuer to implement a reasonable extension of the binder payment deadlines (see Section 6.1.3, Binder and Premium Payment Extensions Directed by the Exchange or State Authority).
 CMS expects QHP and QDP issuers to transmit cancellation transactions to the FFE without undue delay (no more than 48 hours after updating the policy to a cancelled status in the issuer's system).
-However, if the issuer has sent an effectuation to the FFE, the issuer cannot submit a cancellation under certain circumstances, including when the enrollee resides in an area that is outside the plan's coverage area and in response to anti-duplication transactions.
+However, if the issuer has sent an effectuation to the FFE, and the effective date of the policy has passed, the issuer cannot submit a cancellation under certain circumstances, such as in response to anti-duplication transactions.